Thursday, January 28, 2010

 Ingredients

-1 pound broccoli, rinsed and trimmed
+1 pound broccoli, rinsed and trimmed2 tablespoons olive oil

 3 cloves garlic, minced